 - such other information that you (or your authorised representative) provide to us as part of your (or your authorised representative’s) communications or interactions with us.

-- Principally, Engineers Australia collects the personal information of non-members (for example, employment applicants, service providers, prospective members and other non-members) through many of the same channels set out above (where relevant).
-In addition, we collect information of non-members through:
+We generally collect the personal information of non-members (for example, employment applicants, service providers, prospective members and other non-members) through many of the same channels set out above (where relevant).
+In addition, we may collect information of non-members through:

 - applications or enquiries for membership, skills or qualification assessment;